cloudposse/terraform-aws-components/modules/aws-sso/README.md

 1. Select primary region
 1. Go to AWS SSO
 1. Enable AWS SSO

+#### Delegation no longer recommended

+Previously, Cloud Posse recommended delegating SSO to the identity account by following the next 2 steps:
 1. Click Settings > Management
-1. Delegate Identity as an administrator

-Once identity is delegated, it will take up to 20 to 30 minutes for the identity account to understand its delegation.
+1. Delegate Identity as an administrator.
+This can take up to 30 minutes to take effect.

+However, this is no longer recommended.
+Because the delegated SSO administrator cannot make changes in the `root` account and this component needs to be able to make changes in the `root` account, any purported security advantage achieved by delegating SSO to the `identity` account is lost.

+Nevertheless, it is also not worth the effort to remove the delegation.
+If you have already delegated SSO to the `identity`, continue on, leaving the stack configuration in the `gbl-identity` stack rather than the currently recommended `gbl-root` stack.

 ### Atmos

 **Stack Level**: Global
 **Deployment**: Must be deployed by root-admin using `atmos` CLI

-Add catalog to `gbl-identity` root stack.
+Add catalog to `gbl-root` root stack.

 #### `account_assignments`
 The `account_assignments` setting configures access to permission sets for users and groups in accounts, in the following structure: